 Arabinose is a metabolite of candida, and high levels of candida can cause fatigue, brain fog, digestive issues, and skin conditions.

-High Tartaric Acid and Tricarballylic Acid can also be elevated with Candida, and it is always important to assess all of the OAT test markers as a whole before beginning a treatment plan for candida.
+High Tartaric Acid and Tricarballylic Acid can also be elevated with Candida, and it is always important to assess all of the Organic Acids as a whole before beginning a treatment plan for candida.

 The Organic Acids test also evaluates intestinal bacteria, distinguishing between beneficial and harmful bacteria.

-Bacteria in the gut produce metabolites that can be assessed on the OAT test.
+Bacteria in the gut produce metabolites that can be assessed with your Organic Acids results.

 2-Hydroxyphenylacetic Acid (marker 11), 4 Hydroxybenzoic Acid (marker 12), and 4-Hydroxyhippuric Acid (marker 13) are all markers of intestinal bacterial overgrowth.
 Elevations in these markers are generally seen with digestion issues or the many different symptoms that dysbiosis of bacteria can cause.